Skip to Content

 Freezer storage times cheat sheet chart.

-Although some foods can be frozen whole, for the best results, it’s often handy to imitate the method also used for the frozen veg you’d buy at the supermarket.
+Although some foods can be frozen whole, for the best results, it’s often better to follow this method:

 • Check whether the particular food you want to freeze should be blanched beforehand.
 With some produce, a quick blanch really helps to keep the quality up (and it preserves the color).